HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 ![recipient options](/school-messenger-help/images/recipient-options.png)

 Custom rules allows you to add students who are listed under either a grade-level or bus number.
+These are the only two options you should worry about using.

 ![custom rule options](/school-messenger-help/images/custom-rules.png)

 - Choose "bus to school" or "bus from school" depending on the time of day to select an individual bus number.
-Keep the criteria set to "is in".
-This will load students who are listed under a specific bus number.
+Keep the criteria set to "is in" and this will load students who are listed under a specific bus number.

 - Choose "grade level" to load students in a specific grade.